All of our content is written by humans, not robots. Learn More

 Surveillance vs. Security Cameras

-Most people use the terms “surveillance cameras” and “security cameras” interchangeably, but technically, they’re different.
-While security cameras are CCTV cameras used to monitor one place from one particular location, surveillance cameras work on IP networks, so you can access the footage remotely through a mobile app.2 That being said, even though the majority of the cameras we work with are technically surveillance cameras, we call them security cameras to fit in with what most people are searching for.
-Go figure!
+Most people use the terms “surveillance cameras” and “security cameras” interchangeably.
+Technically, they’re different.
+Security cameras are CCTV cameras used to monitor one place from a single location.
+Surveillance cameras work on IP networks, allowing you to access footage remotely through a mobile app.
+Most modern cameras we work with are technically surveillance cameras.
+We call them security cameras to align with common usage.

 SimpliSafe Outdoor Camera